FACT SHEET - The Microbicide Trials Network

 - MTN studies are designed specifically to support the potential licensure and regulatory approval of these products for populations particularly vulnerable to HIV.
 Because effectiveness of a product is also dependent on use, behavioral science is integrated throughout MTN’s unique research portfolio.

-- The MTN is led by Sharon Hillier, Ph.D., of the University of Pittsburgh and Magee-Womens Research Institute, who is principal investigator, and Jared Baeten, M.D., Ph.D., of the University of Washington, who serves as co-principal investigator.
+- The MTN is led by Sharon Hillier, Ph.D., of the University of Pittsburgh and Magee-Womens Research Institute, who serves as principal investigator.
 The MTN is comprised of a Leadership and Operations Center; a Laboratory Center with expertise in immunology, virology and microbiology; and a Statistical and Data Management Center.